Image | Sarah McCartney, Copyright Cornwall Wildlife Trust

 Cod are large predatory fish that hunt small fish and animals that are found on and near the seabed.
 They are greedy and powerful fish.
 Cod prefer cool waters and are in the same family as several other whitefish such as whiting, haddock, pollack, pouting and ling.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm and can grow up to a massive two meters in length.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Cod are widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.
 The Trevose bank off the north coast of Cornwall is one of the most important cod spawning areas in Europe and adult cod congregate there in early spring to spawn in huge shoals.
 These aggregations are now better protected from fishermen thanks to the cod box.

-According to ICES scientists cod populations are below maximum sustainable yeild and fishing efforts are too high in our areas athough they have continued to decrease since 2014.
-As cod is a cool water species warm years result in poorer survival of young fish.
+According to ICES scientists cod populations are below maximum sustainable yeild and fishing efforts are too high As cod is a cool water species warm years result in poorer survival of young fish.
 This is known as poor recruitement.
 Conversely when we have cold winters cod does better.
 Sadly we are now in a position where cod stocks are not as healthy in our waters as warm, mild winters have resulted in poor recruitments to the stock.
 Spikes in cod populations are typical in this area and can lead to problems in years when it results in accidental by catch of young fish.

 Cod stocks are carefully managed through the EU Common fisheries Policy which sets quotas that control the amount of fishing.
 The minimum landing size for cod is 35cm in Cornish waters.
 The aim of the EU Common Fisheries Policy is to work towards recovery of all commercial fish species and cod across European waters are recovering but in our waters warm conditions have meant that they are not doing so well.
 The industry led closure of the Trevose cod box was set up in 2006 to protect spawning cod in one of Europes most important spawning areas.
 Prior to this closure fishing vessels were targetting spawning aggregations of cod at a really vulnerable and important stage of life.
 The closure has had a positive impact on cod stocks and has also helped many other species who spawn in this area at the same time of year.